SantanderMetGroup/drought4R/README.md

 A drought assessment package for the [climate4R](http://www.meteo.unican.es/climate4r) Framework for climate data access and analysis.

 This package is a wrapper to the R package SPEI (Beguería and Serrano 2017), tailored to its usage with large climate model datasets within climate4R.
-It also includes new routines for daily evapotranspiration estimation.
+It also includes new routines for daily evapotranspiration estimation and calibrated Thornwaite's method, as used by Pereira and Pruitt (2004, DOI:10.1016/j.agwat.2003.11.003).

 ## Installation